 TCP encapsulation supports the basic authentication and NTLM authentication methods for the proxy.
-The "Path Finder" function also supports the "Digest" authentication process.

 For the TCP encapsulation to work through an HTTP proxy, the proxy must be named explicitly in the proxy settings (Network >> Proxy Settings menu item) (i.e., it must not be a transparent proxy) and this proxy must also understand and permit the HTTP method CONNECT.